-The Saw Kill monitoring programis powered by citizen scientists who collect samples at 14 sites in the Saw Kill watershed once a month on the second Friday.
-The Saw Kill Watershed Community plays a vital role in helping us monitor the Saw Kill and as a forum to reach the broader community.
+The Saw Kill monitoring program is powered by students and citizen scientists who collect samples at 14 sites in the Saw Kill watershed once a month on the second Friday.
 Samples from the monitoring program are processed and analyzed at the Bard Water Lab, and used as a gauge to determine the quality of the Saw Kill as both a habitat for wildlife and a drinking water resource.
 You can become involved in this project by helping to collect water samples or by processing the data at the Bard Water Lab.
-Contact Lindsey Drew at firstname.lastname@example.org to volunteer.
+Contact Lab Manager Lindsey Drew at firstname.lastname@example.org to volunteer.